OrangSquid/Quizing/README.md

 If you want you can also drag and drop into the programm.

 ## The .quiz file
 The .quiz file is pretty much a JSON file with a different extension.
-It uses this structre: